mar-kan/diseaseMonitor/README.md

 To clean up generated files: $ make clean

-Q/A application that monitors diseases in C/C++ with data structures written by hand.
-The program receives patient data via an input file (input files included), fills all the data structures that are described below with the patient records and wait to receive and execute any of the following commands:
+Q/A application that monitors diseases in C/C++ with hand-written data structures.
+The program receives patient data via an input file (input files are included), fills all the data structures that are described below with the patient records and waits to receive and execute any of the following commands:

 1. /globalDiseaseStats (optional: dates)